Jump to navigation

 The provider type (e.g. Physical Therapist, Podiatrist, Psychologist) cannot be changed.

-If an enrolled individual with an SSN wants to change provider types, the existing enrollment needs to be disenrolled and the affiliations need to be ended, and a new application needs to be completed.
-Providers may not be enrolled as two different provider types under the same SSN.
+If an enrolled individual with an SSN wants to change provider types, the existing enrollment needs to be disenrolled, the affiliations ended and a new application completed.
+Individual providers such as a billing individual, Individual within a group and ordering, prescribing and referring providers may not be enrolled as two different provider types under the same Social Security Number (SSN).